AlexFilipin/ConditionalAccess/README.md

 # Conditional Access as Code

 Introducing Conditional Access as Code.
-A fully automated solution to kickstart your Conditional Access deployment.
+A fully automated solution to kickstart and organize your Conditional Access deployment.
 The solution consists of three main components.

 ## Policy repository
 A collection of conditional access policies in JSON format which are divided into the following categories: